An Essential Guide to WordPress Accessibility (Part 2)

 Despite the existing issues, WordPress accessibility has improved a lot in recent years.
 With the help of an accessible theme, it’s possible to create a WordPress website that’s fully accessible on the frontend and in most parts of the admin area.

-How to Make an Accessible WordPress Site?
+5 Key Steps to Build an Accessible WordPress Site

 Now, let’s see the most important steps to implement WordPress accessibility.